10up/distributor/README.md

 __Remote Request Timeouts__ - With external connections, HTTP requests are sent back and forth - creating posts, transfering images, syncing post updates, etc. In certain situations e.g. large amounts of images, poorly configured servers, and issues with other plugins, Distributor requests can fail.
 Although we do some error handling, there are certain cases in which Distributor can fail silently.
 If requests are taking a long time to load and failing, take a look at upping the timeout for that request.
 You can filter the timeout for pushing external posts [here](https://github.com/10up/distributor/blob/master/includes/classes/ExternalConnections/WordPressExternalConnection.php#L487).

-## Debugging

-You can define a constant `DISTRIBUTOR_DEBUG` to `true` to increase the ease of debugging in Distributor.
-This will make all remote requests blocking and expose the subscription post type.

 ## Changelog

 * 1.2.0 - Gutenberg support, public release.
 * 1.1.0 - Enable WordPress.com Oauth2 authentication.

-* 1.0 - Initial release.
+* 1.0 - Initial closed release.

+## Developers

+### Testing

+The plugin contains a standard test suite compatible with PHPUnit.
+If you want to test across multiple PHP versions, a [Dockunit](https://github.com/dockunit/dockunit) file is included.

+### Debugging

+You can define a constant `DISTRIBUTOR_DEBUG` to `true` to increase the ease of debugging in Distributor.
+This will make all remote requests blocking and expose the subscription post type.

+### Work with us

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>